Wittenberg University: Student organizations

-The university has over 100 active, registered student organizations.
+The university has over 50 active, registered student organizations, ranging from student-led organizations to Academic and Honor Societies.

 Hagen Center for Civic and Urban Engagement

-Wittenberg University opened the Hagen Center for Civic and Urban Engagement on 24 September 2008, to help coordinate community service projects.
+Wittenberg University opened the Hagen Center for Civic and Urban Engagement on September 24, 2008, to help coordinate community service projects.
 It builds partnerships between the university and city, state and federal governments.
 Dr. Kimberly Creasap is the faculty director.

 Womyn's Center

 The university's Womyn's Center is located in Shouvlin Center.
 It has included the Peer Advocate program since 2016, providing advocacy services for survivors of power-based violence (regardless of gender identity).
 The Womyn's Center also houses Tiger Health Educators, a peer-to-peer education program that offers training and resources regarding sexual health and consent.

 William C. McClain Center for Diversity

 The William C. McClain Center for Diversity is located on Alumni Way and is named for the first African American to graduate from Wittenberg University in 1934.
 Wittenberg also has several multicultural student programs that are supported by the diversity center including Shades of Pearl, Concerned Black Students, the Gender and Sexuality Diversity Alliance, and the American International Association.